lupyuen/lupyuen.github.io/src/tcc.md

 Let's do it!
 We'll compile [__TCC (Tiny C Compiler)__](https://github.com/sellicott/tcc-riscv32) from C to WebAssembly with [__Zig Compiler__](https://ziglang.org/).

-In this article, we talk about the tricky bits of the conversion from __C to WebAssembly__...
+In this article, we talk about the tricky bits of the TCC Porting from __C to WebAssembly__...

 TODO